 - Definitive Surgical Treatment : Although many procedures exist to help in controlling the symptoms from hip osteoarthritis such as intra articular injection of cortisone or arthroscopic debridement, once significant osteoarthritis is demonstrated both on examination and x-ray investigation, and following failure of conservative measures to control pain, then a hip replacement is generally advised.

 There are many variations of hip replacements available and appropriate selection would often depend on age, fitness, and lifestyle and on patient requirements.
-The main two categories of hip replacement are Hip Resurfacing and Total Hip Replacement.
+Total Hip Replacement.

 Snapping Hip Syndrome (Coxa Saltan’s)

 This condition is characterised by an audible and often painful click or clunk during particular movements of the lower limb.
 It consists mainly of three main categories – internal, external and intra-articular causes.

 The most common type is external snapping which has a higher incidence in females mainly in their teens and early twenties.
 It is caused by a tightness of the Iliotibial band along the lateral thigh and it ’snaps’ forwards and back across the bony prominence of the greater trochanter with movement.
 The tightness of the Iliotibial band is believed to result from repetitive minor injury to the under surface of the muscle which becomes progressively thickened, increasing the symptoms.

 Patients often become habitual ’snappers’ feeling that snapping the hip relieves the tightness and pressure around the thigh.